-- a.
-Proposals for development should ensure that: - the intrinsic character, diversity and local distinctiveness of landscape within Swindon Borough are protected, conserved and enhanced; - the design of the development and materials used are sympathetic to the surrounding landscape; - · unacceptable impacts upon the landscape are avoided; and, - where other negative impacts are considered unavoidable, they are satisfactorily mitigated. - b.
-In meeting the requirements of EN5a, applicants for development should demonstrate how they have taken into account Landscape Character Assessments and assessed the potential impact of the proposal upon the following attributes of the landscape: - existing landscape form, features, topography and character; - the contribution of the landscape to biodiversity and wildlife; - local geology and geo-diversity; - views, visual amenity and the landscape setting; - valuable historic and heritage areas and assets; - environmental amenity such as tranquillity & noise, pollution and light pollution); and,
+a.
+Proposals for development should ensure that will only be permitted when:

+- the intrinsic character, diversity and local distinctiveness of landscape within Swindon Borough are protected, conserved and enhanced; - the design of the development and materials used are sympathetic to the surrounding landscape; - unacceptable impacts upon the landscape are avoided; and, - where other negative impacts are considered unavoidable, they are satisfactorily mitigated. - b.
+In meeting the requirements of EN5a, applicants for development should demonstrate how they have taken into account Landscape Character Assessments and assessed the potential impact of the proposal upon the following attributes of the landscape:

-- the existing social, physical, economic and environmental roles and functions of the landscape at the local and strategic scale (for example as a place of cultural and leisure activity, living, employment and separation of settlements). - c.
+- existing landscape form, features, topography and character; - the contribution of the landscape to biodiversity and wildlife; - local geology and geo-diversity; - views, visual amenity and the landscape setting; - valuable historic and heritage areas and assets; - environmental amenity such as tranquillity & noise, pollution and light pollution); and, - the existing social, physical, economic and environmental roles and functions of the landscape at the local and strategic scale (for example as a place of cultural and leisure activity, living, employment and separation of settlements). - c.
 The North Wessex Downs Area of Outstanding Natural Beauty (AONB) is a nationally recognised area of landscape protection.
+Proposals within the Borough which are within and / or about abuts the North Wessex Downs AONB must accord with relevant criteria set out in the AONB Management Plan and paragraph 115 and 116 of the NPPF.
+Proposals outside the AONB should not adversely affect its setting.